Mayweather Retires With Perfect 50-0 Record: 'Tonight Was My Last Fight'

 After defeating UFC champ Conor McGregor during their much-hyped Saturday night fight in Las Vegas, undefeated boxer Floyd Mayweather Jr. said he was hanging up his gloves — “for sure” this time.

 “This was my last fight tonight.
 For sure.
 Tonight was my last fight,” Mayweather, 40, said at the conclusion of the unexpectedly competitive bout, according to Rolling Stone.
 “Tonight I chose the right dance partner to dance with.
-Conor you are a hell of a champion.”
+Conor, you are a hell of a champion.”

 McGregor, who had never fought in a professional boxing match until Saturday, had surprised — and impressed — fans and pundits with his strong showing early on in the fight.
-The MMA fighter, however, started to languish as the bout drew on.
+The mixed martial arts fighter, however, started to languish as the bout drew on.

 Mayweather won by technical knockout in the 10th round.
-The win means the boxer, who earned at least $100 million from Saturday’s fight, will retire with a record-breaking 50-0 professional record.
+The win means the boxer, who earned at least $100 million from Saturday’s fight, will retire with a 50-0 professional record.

 As SB Nation notes, this isn’t the first time Mayweather has retired, having done so twice before — first in 2007 and then in 2015.